craftingcity/RollHighOrDie/Core RHoD/Character Rules/Skills.md

 #### Alchemy
 >
 #### Artistry
+> Artisty is the skillset applied while creating physical static art.
 #### Bushcraft
-> Bushcraft is the skillset app
+> Bushcraft is the skillset applied while surviving the wilderness.
 #### Cooking
 #### Crafting
 #### Herbalism